 Did You Try It?

 I love trying new things and creating new recipes, but I love it even more when others enjoy my recipes.
-If you liked this recipe, please leave a star review.
+If you liked this sourdough discard peanut butter pancakes, please leave a star review.
 Or if you have suggestions, leave them in the comment section below.